rtrlib/handbook/source/tools.rst

 It emulates an RPKI enabled BGP router by using  the client side functionality of the RTR protocol to connect to a trusted RPKI cache server and receive all currently valid ROAs.
-By following the instruction given in the previous section (:ref:`install`) it will be installed automatically.

 To establish a connection with a RPKI cache server the client can use *TCP* or *SSH* transport sockets.